brentxphillips/CSRMP/README.md

 ### Application

 IATI is an open data sharing framework humanitarian organizations use to report aid activities.
 Infromation on aid activities can also be found in the Humanitarian Data Exchange, ReliefWeb and eslewhere.

 A large percentage of aid activities published on IATI (the most widely used framework and one mandated by many government development agencies) include sector code information (from standardized vocabularies like OECD-DAC).
 However many activity files contain missing codes and a percentage that are coded use standard vocabulariries different than OECD-DAC.
 The project will use IATI data to train and test a classifier able to examine activity description information and assign the OECD-DAC activity a classification code, where a code might be missing, and where codes exist, check (rate or other) the accuracy of codes that are provided and assign the activity a main code from a top-level vocabulary in cases where other vocabularies are used.

 ### Research Problem

-Centrally, the project is interested in (build approaches) and how accurately a classifier can perform, based on limited code descritive information and actvity descriptive text.
+Centrally, (from a processing perspective) the project is interested in (build approaches) and how accurately a classifier can perform, based on limited code descritive information and actvity descriptive text.
 Can the classifier infer or match sector code chapters and then individule parent codes and child codes?
 At heart the project is interested in information traversal and relationship determinations and the use of codes to add relationships.

 ### Development Objective